afoote31/afoote31.github.io/_posts/2025-11-06-Bike-Parking.md

 ---

+**This post is still a work in progress.
+I hope you enjoy!**

-#### Introduction
+### Introduction
 I'm a resident of Palo Alto, and on Wednesdays I bike over to the Stanford campus to participate in the Department of Biomedical Data Science [Data Studio](https://dbds.stanford.edu/data-studio/).
 Stanford is an enormous, flat campus, so many traverse it via a bike.
 Since the seminar starts at 3pm, many of the bike racks are full or close to full as I arrive.
 This presents me with a decision to make: when should I continue biking towards the seminar, and at what point should I settle for an available spot that I come upon?
-During my journeys to and from the seminar, I've been thinking about this problem, and considering different framings of the problem to help me park as close as I can to the seminar.

-#### Setup
+#### Basic Setup
-To optimize the decision, we have to make some assumptions about the behavior of other bikers, decide how we want to value each parking spot, and define the bike rack setup.
-For starters, there is a cost to arriving at the entrance to the seminar and still be riding the bike.
-This happens if all spots are passed or all are taken.
-We will call this cost $C$.
-Then, whenever we consider an algorithm, it will weigh the probability of reaching the seminar without parking in the process
+I'm going to start by describing the setup that I actually experience on my bike ride to work, where there are a few bike racks, and one cannot see the other racks when passing by one.

+To state it somewhat more formally, there are $r$ bike racks, each of which has a cost $c_i$ associated with parking there.
+For simplicity, we will start by assuming that all racks have $n$ slots on them, potentially with some filled.
+Let $c$ be the cost that is incurred if you arrive at the door to the seminar without having found a parking spot.
+Our first goal will be to minimize the expected cost incurred when parking.
+To say anything about decisions, however, we need to say something about the parking process for the other bikes.
+Again, to start simple, we will assume that people park randomly.
+Honestly, I don't think that this is a particularly bad assumption.
+Even though I'm going to one building for the seminar, there are many other buildings that people might be going to, which would put different costs on each rack.
+Additionally, people might have different valuations of racks, and the combination of all of these policies might wash out to little better than random guessing anyways.
+So, each spot on each rack will be open with probability $p$.

+Just as a note, rather than assigning a cost $c$ to reaching the door without parking, we could pick some tolerance $\epsilon$ that dictates the probability of reaching the door that the rider is willing to take on.
+I like this setup better I think.

+To build some intuition, let's consider the cases of one, and two racks.

+##### One Rack
+Let the size of the rack be $n_1$.
+If there is no spot open, I'm out of luck and just lose.
+If there is a spot open, we might have a decision to make.
+If we don't take the spot at this rack we will reach the door having not parked with probability one.
+So, if $\epsilon = 1$, we can go either way.
+Otherwise we have to park.

+#### Two Racks
+It gets more interesting here.

+### Adding Complexity
+The previous setup is not very realistic.
+I believe that it is reasonable to assume biking happens at random, but it is not reasonable to assume that the rider knows the probability $p$ of each spot being open.
+Additionally,

 I'm thinking that we might just frame the problem as a matter of risk tolerance, where we compute the probability of reaching the door